Township-of-Clearmount/Municipal-Council/Foundational Statutory Instruments/Town Charter.md

 <br>(e) airports
 <br>(f) bridges.

-## ARTICLE IX - THE CLEARMOUNT LIBRARY
+## Article IX - Clearmount Library

 ### Section 900 - Clearmount Town Library
 The town library shall hereafter be known as the Clearmount Town Library and shall be directed and governed by the Head Librarian, also known as koala4lif.